The Woodlands near Gosling and Research Forest Drive

-Obsessive ramblings of my travels on a Harley, my findings of awesome food, and my love for a man named Alice.
+Obsessive rambling, my findings of awesome food, and my love for a man named Alice.

 But a few weeks before she left this universe we had a conversation.
 We talked about her plants.
 She loved plants.
 Flowers, trees, vines, herbs, just about anything would grow under the careful tending of her hands.
 She always had that intuition of what each plant needed at a certain time.
 Oh, she studied as well.
 She had many books on the different varieties of plants that she grew or wanted to grow in the future.
 What information not found there would lead to a trip to the nursery to discuss soil or proper feeding techniques.
 Although privy to many of these discussions I always had the impression she just instinctively knew.
 As far back as I can remember our back yard looked like a plant nursery.
 Back in the 1970's when macrame hanging pots were popular we had many.
 Ours were filled with huge ivy and various other plants plentiful with leaves and flowers.